dhino2000/optic/docs/Suite2pROITracking/tutorial.md

 <tr>
 <td width="50%">

 The table has additionaly column, **Cell_ID_Match**, the secondary ROI ID matched to the primary ROI ID.
+Although ROI check is possible in also this application, creating ROICheck files using Suite2pROICheck is recommended for its more comprehensive functionality.

 > ⚠️ **WARNING:**
 > Before load ROICheck, please match the table columns with the table columns of the ROIcheck file.
 > ex) NG: app; ["Cell_ID", "Cell_ID_Match", "Neuron", "Not_Cell", "Check"], ROICheck; ["Cell_ID", "Cell_ID_Match", "Astrocyte", "Not_Cell", "Check"]

+Cell_ID_Match is initially blank, but a number is filled, a white line is drawn on the **View**.
+This indicates which **sec** ROI matches to the **pri** ROI.
+This number must be a integer value between 0 and the maximum ROI number in sec.
+Since you typically would like to know the matching relationships of only neurons, you don't need to fill in all the blanks.
+Also, the matching should basically be **one-to-one**, and you should avoid having one pri ROI matches to multiple sec ROIs, or vice versa.

 </td>
 <td width="50%">